CommitteeOfZero/committeeofzero.github.io/_posts/2019-02-02-cc-steam-patch.markdown

 ---
-title: "CHAOS;CHILD Steam Patch"
+title: "CHAOS;CHILD Improvement Patch"
 layout: post
 permalink: "/projects/chaoschild-steam.html"
 active_tab: projects
 date: 2019-02-02 00:00:00 +0100
 excerpt: <p>No, this isn't a delusion.
-Our CHAOS;CHILD Steam patch, full of fixes and improvements, is out now!</p>
+Our CHAOS;CHILD Improvement Patch, full of fixes and improvements, is out now!</p>
 ---

 Oh hey, we released something on time for once.